 When the key is inserted, the manual mode will be selected.
-To use a program from our Web site, press the iFIT.com button.
-The iFIT.com indicator will light.
+To use a program from our Web site, press the Program Select button repeatedly until the iFIT.com indicator lights.

 - Go to your computer and start an internet connection. - Start your web browser, if necessary, and go to our Web site at www.iFIT.com. - Follow the desired links on our Web site to select a program.